 - Encourage and support Native storytellers, authors, and illustrators.

-- Talk to your local bookseller about stocking and promoting Indigenous-created children’s-YA books.
+- Talk to your local booksellers about stocking and promoting Indigenous-created children’s-YA books.

-- Honor our commitments to the education of Native children.
+- Honor our commitment to the education of Native children and teens.

-- See contemporary and historical titles, books by Native authors and illustrators, and teacher/librarian resources.
+- Read and share contemporary and historical Indigenous titles, books by Native authors and illustrators, and related teacher/librarian resources.

 Reading Louise Erdrich to My Son by Rachel Cloues from Rethinking Schools.
 Peek: “[G]rowing awareness and intolerance of institutionalized racism…along with the continued publication of more diverse perspectives in books for both children and adults…encourage all of us to think more critically.
 The stories we choose to tell children have great power to frame their understanding not only of history, but also of our present times.”